In rural U.S., fears of virus seem far away as stores reopen

 “That’s what got us to this point, more than the rural nature of our state,” the Democratic governor said Monday.

-Montana has one of the lowest per capita death rates from the virus in the nation, and the rate of confirmed cases has declined since since peaking at 124 cases a week in late March and early April.
+Montana has one of the nation’s lowest per capita death rates from the virus.
+The rate of confirmed infections has declined since peaking at 124 cases a week in late March and early April.
 There were 15 new cases last week, health officials said.

 But not every business is throwing open its doors.